thegooddocsproject/chronologue/docs/chronologue/c_how_chronologue_works.md

 ### How does the Chronologue time-travel telescope work?

-The time-travel telescope software manipulates space-time to create a path between to different points: your point in space-time and the desired point you want to look at.
+The time-travel telescope software manipulates spacetime to create a path between to different points: your point in spacetime and the desired point you want to look at.
 This path, or tunnel, is known as a [wormhole](https://en.wikipedia.org/wiki/Wormhole).
 A wormhole connects different places in space, different points in time, or both.

 ![Source: American Physical Society](https://physics.aps.org/assets/3dbae5fd-a0e8-4b78-81be-b10bb92fe6f2/e40_2_medium.png)